Four Flies on Grey Velvet Blu-ray Movie

 There are four audio tracks on this Blu-ray disc: English DTS-HD Master Audio 2.0, English Dolby Digital 2.0, Italian DTS-HD Master Audio 2.0, and Italian Dolby Digital 2.0.
 For the record, Shameless Screen Entertainment have included optional English and English SDH subtitles for the main feature.
 When turned on, they appear inside the image frame.

-Generally speaking, the English DTS-HD Master Audio 2.0 is very strong.
+The English DTS-HD Master Audio 2.0 is very strong.
 In fact, its dynamic amplitude is amongst the best I've heard on a Blu-ray release of a film from the '70s.
 During the short rehearsal sessions, for instance, the music has excellent depth and energy.
-There is no strong background hiss to report in this review either.
-This being said, there are a couple of volume fluctuations that should have been addressed.
+There is no background hiss to report in this review, either.
+This being said, there are a few dynamic fluctuations that should have been addressed.
 The most problematic ones are at the end of the film, during the crash scene.
 For a short period of time, the sound gets surprisingly loud; there are high-frequency distortions and even a couple of dangerous sound spikes as well.
 Interestingly enough, the distortions are not present on the Italian DTS-HD Master Audio 2.0 track.
-It is also worth mentioning that there are a few small portions of Italian dialog throughout the film where in addition to the volume fluctuations there are also small pops and cracks.
+It is also worth mentioning that there are a few small portions of Italian dialog throughout the film where in addition to the volume fluctuations, there are tiny pops and cracks.
 Despite the issue described above, however, the audio treatment also represents a major upgrade in quality.

 Four Flies on Grey Velvet Blu-ray Movie, Special Features and Extras 3.0 of 5